From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 The vast dunes of Issos and Halikounas are nearby plus Lake Korission and more excellent beaches to the south.
 If you want wide empty sands and big nature then this is the right part of the island for you.
 It’s worth renting a car to explore the coastline.

-Transfer time: 40 minutes from Corfu airport.
+Transfer time: 40 minutes from Corfu Airport.

 Read more: